FollonSaxBass/python-telegram-bot-GAE/README.md

 2. Make a new folder called "lib" in the project root.

-3. Open a command line, navigate to your project root and type 'pip install -t lib -r requirements.txt' and wait until install is complete.
+3. Open a command line, navigate to your project root, type 'pip install -t lib -r requirements.txt' and wait until install is complete.

 4. Type 'gcloud config set project &lt;GAE-PROJECT-NAME&gt;' in the terminal.